awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/how-to-tag-associated-repository-update-cli.md

    The default Region name must match the AWS Region for the repository in CodeCommit\.

 1. Run the tag\-resource command\.
-Use `--resource-arn` to specify the Amazon Resource Name \(ARN\) of the associated repository that contains the tags you want to update or add to\.
+Use `--resource-arn` to specify the Amazon Resource Name \(ARN\) of the associated repository that contains the tags you want to update or add\.
 Use the `--tags` argument to specify the tags you want to update or add\.
 The following command specifies 3 tags\.
-If one of the *key*s already exists, its *value* is updated\.
-If not, a new *key* is added\.
+If one of the keys already exists, its value is updated\.
+If not, a new key is added\.

    ```
    aws codeguru-reviewer tag-resource /